dillydill123/inventory-setups/README.md

 If you need help, have any suggestions, or notice any bugs, you can comment them here in the issues section.
 If you do not have a github account, you can send a message to this reddit account: https://www.reddit.com/user/rlis1234

+### Donations

+Inventory Setups was developed by me in my free time (100+ hours of work).
+I did for it fun and to make something that others and myself would enjoy using without any intention of making money.
+However, if you'd like to donate to me, you can use [this link](https://www.buymeacoffee.com/dillydill123).
+Any amount is greatly appreciated!

 ### Changelog

 ##### 1.13